-The significant accounting policies used in preparation of these condensed consolidated financial statements for the three months ended March 31, 2015 are consistent with those discussed in Note 2 to the consolidated financial statements in our 2014 Annual Report, except for our significant accounting policies related to marketable securities.
+The significant accounting policies used in preparation of these condensed consolidated financial statements for the three and nine months ended September 30, 2015 are consistent with those discussed in Note 2 to the consolidated financial statements in our 2014 Annual Report, except for our significant accounting policies related to marketable securities.

-During the three months ended March 31, 2015, we purchased marketable debt securities, which are classified as available-for-sale and carried at fair value in the accompanying condensed consolidated balance sheets.
+During the nine months ended September 30, 2015, we purchased marketable debt securities, which are classified as available-for-sale and carried at fair value in the accompanying condensed consolidated balance sheets on a trade date basis.
 We have classified our investments with maturities beyond one year as short-term, based on their highly liquid nature and because such marketable securities represent the investment of cash that is available for current operations.
 Unrealized holding gains and losses are deferred within accumulated other comprehensive income ("AOCI"), net of applicable taxes, except for when an impairment is determined to be other-than-temporary or the security is divested prior to maturity.
-Interest earned and realized gains and losses on the sale of our marketable securities are included in interest income and other income and expense, respectively, in the accompanying condensed consolidated statements of operations.
+Within the accompanying condensed consolidated statements of operations, interest earned and amortization of premiums or discounts on marketable securities are included in other income.

 We perform ongoing reviews to evaluate whether an unrealized loss on an investment represents an other-than-temporary impairment.
 An unrealized loss exists when the fair value of an investment is less than its amortized cost.
 When determining whether an impairment is other-than-temporary, we consider the duration and extent to which the fair value of the investment has been below its cost, the financial condition and near-term prospects of the issuer as expressed by the security's credit rating and rating outlook, and whether a credit event has occurred, including the failure of the issuer to make scheduled interest or principal payments.
-Should we intend to sell or would more likely than not be required to sell the security before the expected recovery of the amortized cost basis, we consider the loss to be other-than-temporary and charge income in the period such determination is made.
-For debt securities that we have no intent to sell and believe that it more likely than not that we will not be required to sell prior to recovery, only the credit loss component of the impairment is charged to income, while any remaining loss remains recognized in AOCI.
+Should we intend to sell or determine that we would more likely than not be required to sell the security before the expected recovery of the amortized cost basis, we would consider the loss to be other-than-temporary and charge income in the period such determination is made.
+For debt securities that we have no intent to sell and for which we believe that it is more likely than not the required to sell prior to recovery, only the credit loss component of the impairment is charged to income, while any remaining loss remains recognized in AOCI.
 The credit loss component is identified as the difference between the present value of expected cash flows expected to be collected and the amortized cost of the investment.